soletian11/Capstone_DataTalks/README.md

 - ## Introduction

-This repo is for specifically  for building ML DataTaks Club  Capstone Project based on **Cirrhosis Patient Survival Prediction**
+This repo is for specifically  built for  ML DataTaks Club  Capstone Project based on **Cirrhosis Patient Survival Prediction**.
+- ### What is Cirrhosis?
+-   Cirrhosis is a type of liver damage that causes healthy cells to be replaced by scar tissue.
+This scar tissue prevents the liver from functioning properly.

-## Features
+-## Features